-The purpose of the Norwood Community Safety Partnership is to provide clarity on the reorganisation and purpose of Lambeth Health, Welfare and Policing Structures.
+The purpose of this new Norwood Forum project, the Norwood Community Safety Partnership, is to provide clarity on the reorganisation and purpose of Lambeth Health, Welfare and Policing Structures.
 The Forum is also planning guidance on how and where to get advice and assistance, and also ways you might choose to get involved both personally and through your organisation.

 This is highly complex, and Forum Committee Member Philip Virgo has been deeply involved in piecing together the detailed picture.
 As we plan our way forward, our initial focus will be on: